nilayarangil/AzureAIServices/README.md

 * Determine age range, presence of glasses, makeup, smile intensity, and more.

 * Example: "Person is approximately 25 years old, wearing glasses, and smiling with 87% confidence."
+11. **Object Detection**

+* Train model in azure website by uploading images

+* Determine the object from image

 ## Use Cases